-- The guide consists of nine sections, including this introductory section and a final section of resources.
+- The guide consists of eight sections, including this introductory section.
 Each section has a focus, such as the interpretive process or issues of sensitivity.

 - If you know little about interpretation, we suggest that you go through all sections in the order they are presented.

 - The time it takes to work through the entire guide depends on how much knowledge you wish to extract.
 A basic approach involves reading all the text, linking to and reading the case studies, and exploring all the links in each section.
 It will take longer to pursue the developmental opportunities needed to gain competency in the joint course of study.

 - Throughout the sections are Use What You Know boxes with questions to help assess your knowledge and understanding.

 - The web addresses provided in Case Study, Fun Fact, and For Your Information boxes are current at the date of guide publication but may change beyond the control of the NPS.
 Also note that the NPS Internet policy does not permit linking to commercial web sites (URL that ends in .COM).
 Therefore, this guide only links to web sites of educational institutions, non-profit organizations, and governmental agencies.